khiner/ProcessingRayTracer/README.md

 * `end`:
 Indicates the end of a triangle.
 * `render`:
-Ray-traces the scene and displays the image in the drawing window.
+Ray traces the scene and displays the image in the drawing window.
 * `translate  tx ty tz`:
 Create a translation matrix $T$ and multiply it on the right-hand side of the matrix stack, $C_{\text{new}} = C * T$.
 * `scale  sx sy sz`: